 Worksite inspections are conducted to identify and evaluate potential hazards.
 Types of worksite inspections include both periodic scheduled worksite inspections as well as those required for accident investigations, injury and illness cases, and unusual occurrences.
 Inspections are conducted at the following worksites:

-1) Location: Chemistry/Chem Annex
+1) Location: Chemistry/Chem Annex (All department buildings)

 Frequency: Annually